Sexual / Relationship Therapy

 Ejaculation earlier or later than wanted

 Difficulty reaching climax/orgasm

 Problems associated with infertility, menopause, PMS, pregnancy, childbirth, sexually transmitted infections

 Concerns about ones own or partner's sexual practices, sexual behaviour

 How to arrange a Sexual / Relationship Therapy Appointment

-You can contact me by email, text or phone.
+You can contact me by phone, voicemail, email or text.

-During these Covid times whilst I am providing therapy by secure video conferencing software, I am offering an initial free video meeting of 20-30 min to discuss the issues you wish to address, also so you can to try out whether video therapy is likely to suit your needs.
+For video sessions, I offer an initial free video meeting of 20 min to discuss the issues you wish to address, also so you can to try out whether video therapy is likely to suit your needs.